yasiBobo/yasiBobo/README.md

 - 👋 Hi, I’m @yasiBobo
 - 👀 I’m interested in BRINGING IDEAS TO REALLITY
-- 📫 You can reach me easlly in telegram by just searching @WhoIsYasi
+- 📫 You can reach me easlly in telegram [@WhoIsYasi]

 // you can see my project sources here